 Table of Contents

-Learning about exactly what’s in the food we buy can be overwhelming.
-Fortunately, the old food labels are getting a facelift and will be easier to interpret and understand.
+It’s important to know what’s in the food we routinely eat.
+Fortunately, food labels are getting a facelift, and it will be easier for consumers to interpret and understand the ingredients and nutrition labels.

-The nutrition facts label mandated by the Food and Drug Administration (FDA) is a tool that can help you make improved, more informed food choices.
-As of July 26, 2018, a new food label is being phased in and by January 1, 2021, the old food label will be completely phased out.
+The nutrition facts label mandated by the Food and Drug Administration (FDA) is a tool that can help you make informed food choices.
+As of July 26, 2018, a new food label will be introduced, and by January 1, 2021, the old food label will be a thing of the past.

 In this article, I’ll be reviewing the newly updated nutrition facts food label (including the changes that will impact you the most).

-Next, under the serving size, is the number of calories in a single serving.
-On the new label, this information is enlarged and in bold print to make it easier to find.
+The number of calories in a single serving is listed just above total fat.
+This information is enlarged and in bold print on the new label to make it easier to find.

 Cholesterol and Sodium

-Aim to limit foods to less than 200 mg of cholesterol and less than 2300 mg of sodium per day for a healthy heart.
+Aim to limit sodium to 2,300 mg per day for a healthy heart.

 The total amount of carbohydrates is displayed in bold and listed in grams (g).
-Similar to fats, the types of carbohydrates, such as fiber and added sugars, are listed underneath and included in this total.
+Similar to fats, the types of carbohydrates, such as fiber and added sugars, are listed underneath.

 It’s recommended to keep your intake of added sugars to less than 10% of your total calories.
-If you are following a 2000 calorie diet, that means less than 50 g of added sugar daily (each gram of sugar equals 4 calories).
+If you are following a 2,000 calorie diet, that means less than 50g of added sugar daily (each gram of sugar equals 4 calories) but ideally, you want this number to be as close to zero as possible.

 The last bold title is for protein, also listed in grams (g).

-The recommendation is to get 10-15% of your calories from protein, which is 50 to 75 g per day for a 2000 calorie diet.
+The recommendation is to get 10-30% of your calories from protein.

 Vitamins and Minerals

-The bottom section of the label has micronutrients, also known as vitamins and minerals.
+The bottom section of the label lists micronutrients, also known as vitamins and minerals.

-The required listings are vitamin D, calcium, Iron, and potassium.
-With this in mind, some companies choose to list more.
+Companies are required to list vitamin D, calcium, iron, and potassium content; however, some companies choose to list more.

 % Daily Value

-I’ll admit it, reading the nutrition facts label can be confusing.
+Reading the nutrition facts label can be confusing, and it certainly takes practice.
 Fortunately, the new label changes are designed to make nutrition facts easier to read and understand.

 For more information about reading food labels, visit fda.gov.